Capital Life

 Capital Life, also known as Life, was a digital radio station broadcasting across the UK on the Digital One network and streamed online.
-Capital Life was due to be available on DTV but never launched due to the closure of the station.
+Capital Life was due to be available on DTV but never launched due to the station's closure.

 About

-Capital Life was owned by GCap Media, having been launched by Capital Radio PLC before the company merged with the GWR Group PLC.
-It was one of the first DAB Digital Radio stations to launch in the UK in 1999 on the Digital One multiplex.
+Capital Life was owned by GCap Media, having been launched by Capital Radio PLC before the company merged with GWR Group PLC.
+In 1999, it was one of the first DAB Digital Radio stations to launch on the Digital One multiplex in the UK.